rubiin/sample-env/README.md

 <a href="https://www.npmjs.com/package/sample-env"><img src="https://img.shields.io/npm/v/sample-env" alt="NPM Version" /></a>
 <a href="https://www.npmjs.com/package/sample-env"><img src="https://img.shields.io/npm/dm/sample-env" alt="NPM Downloads" /></a>

-# About
+## About

-Effortlessly create sample environment files tailored to your projects with ease.This cli streamlines the process by effortlessly generating environment files, ensuring all sensitive information is excluded saving you the hassle of manually scrubbing secrets
+Effortlessly create sample environment files tailored to your projects with ease.
+This cli streamlines the process by effortlessly generating environment files, ensuring all sensitive information is excluded saving you the hassle of manually scrubbing secrets.

 ## How to install